-Our Conger eel with cider is a tweaked version of one we found at thefishsociety.co.uk.
+Our Conger eel steaks with cider recipe is a tweaked version of one we found at thefishsociety.co.uk.

-For best results get the freshest eel steaks you can find, the fresher the better.
+For best results get the freshest eel steaks you can find, the fresher the better, with the skin on.
 I am lucky enough to fish regularly and catch my own.

-For the apples in the recipe choose a variety like Braeburn, Pink Lady or Royal Gala
+For the apples in the conger eel steaks with cider recipe choose a variety like Braeburn, Pink Lady or Royal Gala.
+Personally I use Pink Lady apples.

 - 4 Conger eel steaks